maspai/ci_migration/README.md

     }];

 ### Run the migration
-`php index.php migrate` will run in sequence all migration files that have not been run.
+Running `php index.php migrate` in terminal console will run in sequence all migration files that have not been run.

-To run migration certain steps ahead, you can use `php index.php migrate run NUMBER_OF_STEPS` **Eg.** `php index.php migrate run 3` will run 3 next migration files
+To run migration certain steps ahead, you can use `php index.php migrate run NUMBER_OF_STEPS` command.
+**Eg.** `php index.php migrate run 3` will run 3 next migration files

 ### Revert (rollback) the migration
-`php index.php migrate rollback` will revert all migration files in inverse direction.
+Running `php index.php migrate rollback` in console will revert all migration files in inverse direction.

 To revert certain steps back, you can use `php index.php migrate rollback NUMBER_OF_STEPS` **Eg.** `php index.php migrate rollback 1` will revert just 1 migration file that has already been run before.